IABTechLab/uid2docs/api/v2/README.md

+[UID2 Overview](../../README.md) > [Getting Started](../README.md) > UID2 API v2 Documentation

 # UID2 API v2 Documentation

-For UID2 definition, forms, guiding principles, components, and other conceptual details, see [UID2 Overview](../../README.md).
-For contact and license information, as well as normalization and hash encoding rules, see [Unified ID 2.0 API Documentation](../README.md).
+For UID2 definitions, ID types, guiding principles, components, and other conceptual details, see [UID2 Overview](../../README.md).
+For contact and license information, as well as normalization and hash encoding rules, see [Getting Started](../README.md).

 This page provides the following information required for you to get started with the UID2 API v2: